 How Much Do Managed IT Services Cost in Canada?
 (2026 Pricing Guide)

-Managed IT services in Canada cost $130 to $250 per user per month in 2026, with a national midpoint near $180 for fully managed contracts.
+Managed IT services in Canada cost CA$180+ per user per month for fully managed plans in 2026 (midpoint near CA$180), rising to ~CA$230 for security-inclusive CIS-Aligned plans.
 The headline number rarely tells the real story.
 What separates a clean contract from a costly one is what’s scoped in, what’s quietly excluded, and what gets billed back when something breaks.
-A free IT business assessment turns shopping into a scoped recommendation.
+Book a free IT business consultation to turn shopping into a scoped recommendation.

 KEY TAKEAWAYS

-• Two quotes for the same headcount can differ by 60% on scope, security depth, and SLA.
+• Two quotes for the same headcount can differ by 60% once you compare scope against security depth and SLA tier.

-• Per-user dominates Canadian SMB; per-device, tiered, and a-la-carte fit specific operating shapes.
+• Per-user dominates Canadian SMB.
+Per-device suits shared-workstation shops; tiered and a-la-carte fit narrower shapes.

-• Managed IT beats break-fix and small in-house teams on TCO once a real incident lands.
+• Managed IT beats hourly IT and small in-house teams on TCO once a real incident lands.

 Written by Mike Pearlstein, CISSP, CEO of Fusion Computing Limited.
-Helping Canadian businesses build and manage secure IT infrastructure since 2012 across Toronto, Hamilton, and Metro Vancouver.
+Helping Canadian businesses build and manage secure IT infrastructure since 2012, from Toronto to Hamilton to Metro Vancouver.

 Comparing managed IT proposals?
 Get a scoped, budget-honest recommendation built around your actual environment.